 Document ID: FDA-2014-N-1459-0001

-On behalf of MitoAction, a non-profit organization that represents patients suffering from mitochondrial disease and their families, I would like to express my deep concern over the proposed changes to the FDA Memorandum of Understanding Addressing Certain Distributions of Compounded Human Drug Products Between the States and the Food and Drug Administration.
+On behalf of MitoAction, a non-profit organization that represents patients suffering from Related to the mitochondria. disease and their families, I would like to express my deep concern over the proposed changes to the FDA Memorandum of Understanding Addressing Certain Distributions of Compounded Human Drug Products Between the States and the Food and Drug Administration.